California State Route 86

 State Route 86 (SR 86) is a north-south state highway in the U.S. State of California that connects the Imperial and Coachella valleys in the southeastern desert region of the state.
 It runs from State Route 111 near the Mexican border crossing at Calexico north through the Imperial Valley via El Centro and Brawley, and around the west side of the Salton Sea into the Coachella Valley.
 It then goes through Coachella before terminating at Interstate 10 in Indio.
+Though some maps and signs may mark SR 86 as continuous through the City of Imperial, control of the route within the city was relinquished to that local jurisdiction and is thus no longer officially part of the state highway system.
+There are further plans for the state to relinquish control of the entire southern segment of SR 86 between its terminus at SR 111 and SR 78 near Brawley.